 Explore more . . .

 We undertake specific conservation projects to help protect important habitats and species.
-One of our major projects involves the reclamation of a unique sand dune complex within the Ottawa (Canada) city limits.
+One of our major projects involves the reclamation of a unique sand dune complex within the Ottawa city limits (Canada).

-Learn more about the Ottawa sand dunes and our other projects.
+Learn more about the Pinhey Sand Dunes and our other projects.

-We publish the Journal Biodiversity, a major peer-review publication to help disseminate scientific information in this critical field.
+We publish the Journal Biodiversity, a peer-reviewed publication to help disseminate scientific information in this critical field.

 We also participate in international conferences and are active in the scientific and research communities.

 The Tiger Beetles & Dunes Tour - June 22, 2014